k3ai/k3ai.github.io/docs/tutorials/rubrix.md

 ---
-id: kubeflow
+id: rubrix
-title: Kubeflow Tutorial
+title: Rubrix Tutorial
 ---

-# Run a complete pipeline with K3ai and Kubeflow
+# Train a model with K3ai and Rubrix

-In this simple tutorial we will run one of the public examples of Kubeflow (the flip coin pipeline) using K3ai.
+In this simple tutorial we will run one of the public examples of MLFlow (xgboost) using K3ai.
 We assume the following:

 - The machine to be used is running Linux
 - The machine does not have anything installed if not just the basic Operating System